alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         return self.not_(self.eq(x, y))
 ```

-We can define "less than or equal to" by defining an "or" operator, and applying that to the output of "lt()" and "eq()":
+We can define "less than or equal to" by defining an OR operator, and applying that to the output of "lt()" and "eq()":

 ```python
     def or_(self, condition1: bool, condition2: bool) -> bool: